The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 Unlike residential mortgages, BTL affordability is primarily based on the rental income the property will generate — typically the rent must cover 125-145% of the mortgage payment depending on the lender and tax status.

-Important: The FCA does not regulate certain types of Buy to Let mortgage.
+Important: The FCA does not regulate certain types of Buy-to-Let mortgage.
 Please note that most BTL mortgages are not regulated by the FCA and will not be covered by the Financial Services Compensation Scheme.

 Most BTL lenders require a minimum deposit of 25%, with the best rates available at 35-40% LTV.
 Some specialist lenders will consider 20% deposits in certain circumstances.